Dearest Rachel –

 Well, that got dark in a hurry.
 Believe me, I didn’t intend for that to.
 But it does demonstrate just how quickly something can go wrong, despite the fact but there seems no possible way or logical reason for it to do so.

-For what it’s worth, at least I’m not about to accuse you of being an ingenious fool.
+For what it’s worth, take heart in the fact that I’m not about to accuse you of being an ingenious fool.